-Repairs Project Continues: Library Will Shift to All-Virtual Services
+Repairs Project Continues: Library Shifts to All-Virtual Services

-The Crystal Lake Public Library will shift to offering all-virtual services starting Dec.
-13 as repairs and renovation work expand to the interior portion of the building.
+The Crystal Lake Public Library has shifted to offering all-virtual services as repairs and renovation work expand to the interior portion of the building.
 Since the State of Illinois has implemented stricter guidelines due to the rise in COVID-19 cases in the community, the Library is taking advantage of this time to close the building and proceed with the improvements, which will take several weeks to complete.
 Closing the building and having staff work remotely will enable contractors to finish the work in a much shorter time period.
 While the building is closed, CLPL will continue to offer its eLibrary collection, virtual services and virtual programs.

 Crystal Lake Public Library Building Update